cslavenc/dojo-openapi-open-banking-platform/java/README.md

 # Getting started

 The `solution` folder contains an example implementation of the API which returns static data.
+The exercise code contains a skeleton of REST controller code.
+Feel free to modify the skeleton code as you see fit.

 ## Hints